wuacs/unibo-hpc/theory/loops.md

         B[i] = tmp;
     }
     ```
-    Solution is to make tmp private:
+    Solution is to make tmp private(with OpenMP using the _private_ directive):
     ```
     for (i = 0; i < n; i++) {
         int tmp = A[i];